RolfBremer/in-dexter/sample-usage.typ

 #index(class: classes.main)[Searching vs. Index]

-A _handpicked Index_ #index[Hand Picked] in times of search functionality #index[Search
+A _hand-picked_ #index[Hand Picked] or _handcrafted_ #index[Handcrafted] Index in times of
-Functionality] seems a bit old-fashioned #index[Old-fashioned] at the first glance.
-But such an index allows the author to direct the reader who is looking for a specific topic, to exactly the right places.
-Especially in larger documents #index[Large Documents] and books this becomes very useful, since search engines may provide too many locations of specific words.
-The index #index[Index] is much more comprehensive, assuming that the author
+search functionality #index[Search Functionality] seems a bit old-fashioned
+#index[Old-fashioned] at the first glance.
+But such an index allows the author to direct
+the reader, who is looking for a specific topic#index[Topic], to exactly the right places.
+Especially in larger documents #index[Large Documents] and books #index[Books] this becomes very useful, since search engines #index[Search Engines] may provide
-#index[Authors responsibility] has its content #index[Content] selected well.
+#index[Provide] too many locations of specific words.
+The index #index[Index] is much more
+comprehensive#index[Comprehensive], assuming that the author #index[Authors
+responsibility] has its content #index[Content] selected well.
+Authors know best where a specific topic is explained #index[Explained] thoroughly #index[Thoroughly] (using the `index-main` function to point there) or merely noteworthy #index[Noteworthy] mentioned (using the `index` function).
+Note, that this document is not necessarily a good example of the index.
+Here we just need to have as many index entries #index[Entries] as possible to demonstrate #index-main[Demonstrate] the functionality #index[Functionality] and have a properly #index[Properly] filled index at the end.

 #line(length: 100%, stroke: .1pt + gray)